asamn/ML_FINAL_PROJECT/README.md

 ![screenshot](images/capdata.PNG)

 ### Structure
 The dataset contains 18 determining features after preprocessing representing various social and economic factors, with the target variable being the gun homicide rate per 100,000 population for each state.
-Features represent estimated percentages of populations falling under a certain socioeconomic criteria.
+Features represent estimated percentages of populations falling under a certain socioeconomic criteria, as well as their raw value conterpart.
+For this project, only percentages will be used to better represent a population.
 Documentation of these features is provided here: https://www.atsdr.cdc.gov/place-health/media/pdfs/2024/10/SVI2022Documentation.pdf

 ### Biases
 The dataset may contain biases related to data collection and reporting practices.
 For example, gun homicide data may be underreported in some areas, leading to potential inaccuracies.
 Additionally, the homicide rate per 100k varies widely (example: 1.28 in New Hampshire vs. 20.99 in D.C.), suggesting potential skewness.
 This could indicate imbalance if modeling homicide rates.